i-MSCP/plugins/incubator/CronJobs/README.md

 ## Installation

-1. Login into the panel as admin and go to the plugin management interface
+1. Upload the plugin through the plugin management interface
-2. Upload the plugin archive
+2. Install the plugin through the plugin management interface
-3. Activate the plugin

 ## Update

+1. Be sure that all requirements as stated in the requirements section are meets
-1. Backup your **plugins/CronJobs/config.php** configuration file
+2. Backup your plugin configuration file if needed
-2. Login into the panel as admin and go to the plugin management interface
+3. Upload the plugin through the plugin management interface
-3. Deactivate the plugin
-4. Upload the plugin archive
-5. Restore your **plugins/CronJobs/config.php** configuration file ( compare it with the new version first )
+4. Restore your plugin configuration file if needed ( compare it with the new version first )
-6. Activate the plugin
+5. Update the plugin list through the plugin management interface

 ## Activation of jailed cron jobs support

 If this plugin is already activated and if you want enable support for jailed cron jobs later on, you must follow these
 instructions:

-1. Be sure that all required packages as mentioned in the requirements section are installed on your system
+1. Be sure that all requirements as stated in the requirements section are meets
-2. Upload the InstantSSH plugin
+2. Upload the InstantSSH plugin through the plugin management interface
 3. Deactivate this plugin
 4. Re-activate this plugin